Insolvency Services – Information & Guidance

 Insolvency is when a company or an individual is unable able to pay their debts.
 If a company can’t pay its debts, it may be put into liquidation, meaning all its unsecured assets are sold to repay creditors.

-If you have been served a Statutory Demand you should seek advice immediately so we suggest you contact our office to ask about our services as soon as possible.
+If you have been served a Statutory Demand you should seek advice immediately so we suggest you contact our office as soon as possible.

 At ABA we will:

 * if an individual, discuss the options of Bankruptcy, No Asset Procedure (NAP) and Debt Repayment Order (DRO);